 YWCA is a proudly feminist organisation, pushing and advocating for bold, systemic change – just as we always have.
-For over 140 years, we’ve been marching on the front line, mobilising communities and actively pushing for women leading change.
+For over 140 years, we’ve been marching on the front line, mobilising communities and actively pushing for change.

-Over the years, we’ve made significant progress – from our courageous founders to the important steps we continue to take today to improve the lives of women.
-See where we’ve come from and discover how we’ll build on our past to create a future where all women and girls are equal, safe and respected.
+Over the years, we’ve made significant progress – from our courageous founders to the important steps we continue to take today to improve the lives of women, especially young women.
+See where we’ve come from and discover how we’ll build on our past to create a future where gender equality is a reality.